MrZhouZh/gitnote/10 tops of Javascript.md

    While this rule holds mostly true, Firefox has done some interesting things to [optimize array indexes](http://www.webreference.com/programming/javascript/ncz/column4/), and actually performs better with array items than with variables.
 But the performance drawbacks of array items in other browsers mean that you should still avoid array lookups, unless you are really only targeting Firefox performance.

-5. Don't dig too deep into arrays(不要深层次挖掘数组)
+5. 5.Don't dig too deep into arrays(不要深层次挖掘数组)

    Additionally, you should avoid digging too deep into arrays.
 This is because the deeper you dig, the slower the operation.